SummerJam 2024 ADD

 6:34pm, GREEN STAGE

-Switch of vibe and location: Culcha Candela brings an opera-like stage show to the Green Stage, featuring a dynamic group of dancers in matching outfits (Neomi Vuyani, Bella Garcia, Lina Zmn and Barbora Pytlikova) and many other surprises.
+Switch of vibe and location: Culcha Candela brings a musical-like stage show to the Green Stage, featuring a dynamic group of dancers in matching outfits (Neomi Vuyani, Bella Garcia, Lina Zmn and Barbora Pytlikova) and many other surprises.
 The band is celebrating their 20 years stage jubilee – to the day, as singer Johnny Day informs us, and in a spontaneous answer to this announcement, the crowd sings "Happy Birthday to you" loudly back to them.
 A delicious cake and several bottles of champagne await the group backstage, so we'll leave them to the partying and hunt down some food!

 7:11pm, FOOD STALLS AT THE LAKE